MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 This article describes concepts you'll need to know to manage emergency calling&mdash;it includes information about emergency addresses, dynamic emergency addresses, and emergency call routing.

-This article uses the following terminology for emergency calling:
+The following table provides critical concepts and definitions to be used for emergency calling:

 |  | Definition | Example |
 |---|---|---|